Bruhdipo7/intership-project-univr/README.md

 ## Current Features
 The application is currently in the development phase.
 A basic Authentication System is now functional.

-- **User Registration:** Users can sign up providing Name, Surname, Username, and Password.
+- **User Registration:** Users can sign up providing their info.
+- **Organization Registrazion:** Organization can sign up providing their info.
 - **Secure Authentication:** Passwords are never stored in plain text.
 The system uses **Argon2** hashing for security.
-- **Login System:** Users can log in to access their personal area.
+- **Login System:** Users/Orgs can log in to access their personal area.
 - **Guest Access:** A "Continue as Guest" mode allows limited access to the platform for non-registered users.
-- **Data Storage:** Currently using a lightweight JSON-based file system for user management.
+- **Data Storage:** Currently using a lightweight JSON-based file system for user/orgs management.
+EXCEL file added for reading roles/function and their descriptions.

 ## Tech Stack
 - **Backend:** Python, FastAPI